 Ligand-target interactions of 10 micromolar can be detected in the absence of any amplification strategy.
 This is more than adequate for most studies; however, amplification strategies can be employed when needed in order to detect lower affinity interactions.

 The clone set can be expanded to incorporate additional proteins when a particular protein family or subset is of interest.
 Please contact the Retrogenix team to discuss your specific requirements so a bespoke project can be designed for you.

 Any ligand can be screened for interactions against the Retrogenix cell microarrays as long as a suitable system exists to detect gain-of-binding.
 Retrogenix has successfully found receptors and targets for labelled small molecules, antibodies, antibody fragments (such as scFvs and Fabs), antibody-drug conjugates (ADCs), viruses and virus-like particles (VLPs), labelled or tagged protein and peptide ligands, labelled whole cells (such as CAR-T cells) and plasma samples from cancer patients.

 Yes.
 We can screen antibody-drug conjugates (ADCs) as our protocols allow us to fix the cells prior to assessing binding to each over-expressed target.
-As the cells are not alive the toxicity of the ADC payload does not affect the results.
+As the cells are not alive, the toxicity of the ADC payload does not affect the results.

 This depends on the molecular weight and the design of the study, however, typically between 100ug to 4mg will be required.